All recommendations by County:

 The Manager, Paddy, and myself

-I first visited the S.C.R. in the early 1990's as CAMRA branch Chairman to sample the draught Theakston Bitter and started going back again a couple of years ago.
-The ale is always in fine fettle and the food is good and at a very reasonable price.
-The place is quiet and relaxing, somewhere to get away from the frenetic lifestyle of typical Belfast pubs and actually be able to talk without ripping out your vocal chords. sadly the QUB management made the regrettable decision to sell and it is now just yet another trendy place.
+I first visited the S.C.R. in the early 1990's as CAMRA branch Chairman to sample the draught Theakston Bitter and started going back again a couple of years ago when they served Whitewater ales.
+The ale was always in fine fettle and the food was good and at a very reasonable price.
+The place was quiet and relaxing, somewhere to get away from the frenetic lifestyle of typical Belfast pubs and actually be able to talk without ripping out your vocal chords.
+Sadly the QUB management made the regrettable decision to sell and it is now just yet another trendy place.
+Worse, Paddy passed away.

 The Winner!
 2004/5